cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ### 5. Define a systemd service for unbound

-Let's create a systemd service for unbound to recreate it's pods during reboots.
-To do that, create a file in the `/home/podman/.config/systemd/user/unbound-podman.service`
+Let's create a systemd service for unbound to recreate its pods during reboots.
+To do that, create a file in the `/home/podman/.config/systemd/user/unbound.service`

 If the directory doesn't exist, create it with `mkdir -p /home/podman/.config/systemd/user/`

-`/home/podman/.config/systemd/user/podman-unbound.service`
+`/home/podman/.config/systemd/user/unbound.service`

 ```ini
 [Unit]